6 steps to take in the wake of George Floyd’s death

 4. Make a plan to educate yourself.

 Here are a list of helpful resources to educate yourself on the issues at hand.
 They’re most helpful for identifying ways to empathize with our neighbors of color and their experiences, to see the systems and structures that work against them and in favor of their white counterparts, and to prepare to take action in legitimately helpful (rather than just well-meaning) ways.
-Note that this means putting yourself in a position of humility as a learner; this takes acknowledging that you and I don’t understand everything going on and that we could use insight.
+Note that this means putting yourself in a position of humility as a learner; this requires acknowledging that you and I don’t understand everything going on and that we could use insight.
 But this is also a position of passivity, of taking in information.
-If all we do is read and yet the way we talk to our neighbor, act on social media, spend your money, and even vote remains unchanged, then reading a book isn’t good enough (on this point I personally feel the most conviction).
+If all we do is read and yet the way we talk to our neighbor, act on social media, spend our money, and even vote remains unchanged, then reading a book isn’t good enough (on this point I personally feel the most conviction).
 Consider getting folks together to read one of these with you; if the book has questions for discussion in it, take that as a cue that you should find someone to discuss it with.
 This is just a quick list of helpful resources:

 5. Prepare for the next time you’ll need to confront someone over racially insensitive remarks, racial bias, or ignorance over current events.